Filtering

 n..1 relationships

-An author represents an n..1 relationship on Post, where a given Post is authored by one, and only one, author.
-The available filters here will be author.
-For example:
+In the type definitions example, an author represents an n..1 relationship on Post, where a given Post is authored by one, and only one, author.
+The available filter is author.

 Find all posts by a desired author